euroargodev/software_guidelines/SIL.md

 ## About

 The Argo Research Infrastructure (RI) Software Integration Level (SIL) is a framework designed to evaluate and guide the development of Argo-related software.
 It provides a structured pathway for software to evolve from initial concepts to foundational components of the Argo RI.

+Note that all software projects are NOT envisioned to be foundational components of the RI.
+A software project should simply choose the SIL that suits best the team's ambition.
+Once a SIL is chosen, follow the guidelines !

-The SIL framework serves as both a development roadmap and a certification system, ensuring that software meets the Argo RI's standards for quality, interoperability, and community integration.
+The SIL framework can serve as both a development roadmap and a certification system, ensuring that software meets the Argo RI's standards for quality, interoperability, and community integration.

 Here is the list of SIL titles:
 - 🏆 SIL-1: Basic Concept Exploration